 Thinking about a Jeep Wrangler stereo upgrade, but not quite sure where to start?

-After you read this, be sure to check out my other Jeep Wrangler stereo upgrade articles which can be found here.
+Be sure to check out my other Jeep Wrangler stereo upgrade articles which can be found here.
 Looking to upgrade your 2018+ Wrangler JL/JLU stereo?
 Check out this article here.

 If you own a 2007 up JK 2 door or 4 door Unlimited, you know what I’m talking about.
 At lower volume levels the Jeep Wrangler stereo is tolerable.
 However, as soon as you try to crank it up – like when the is top off – forget it.
 You can’t turn it up loud enough to hear over the wind noise.